hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 # Example structure for testing (replace with actual tests)
 def test_placeholder():
-    """This is a placeholder test for illustrative purposes.""" assert True # Replace with your actual assertions
+    """This is a placeholder test for illuStartive purposes.""" assert True # Replace with your actual assertions

 # Placeholder for fixture if needed